Andrew has been an online writer for around three years. His articles often focus on home repair and DIY projects.

 Gone are the days of oversized furniture.
-Instead of filling rooms with extravagent furnishings or trying to make large spaces feel more cozy, spacial trends in interior design trend is moving towards more open living situations.
+Instead of filling rooms with extravagant furnishings or trying to make large spaces feel cozier, spatial trends in interior design is moving towards more open living situations.
 We see rooms with lots of space and a few, tasteful, minimalist furnishings to make everything look clean and open and uncrowded.

 We are starting to see very large rooms, that contain a kitchen area, dining room, living room, and upstairs staircase, all together in the same space with supporting beams rather than separating walls.
 Especially in the larger cities, people are enjoying homes that are more like giant lofts or warehouses that were converted into living spaces than carefully planned-out architectural puzzles.

 Wide rooms and high ceilings with large windows to make the space as big as possible are architectural patterns that we'll see a lot more of this year.
 More glass, more ceiling, more room.

 Uniqueness.
 The great irony of modern interior design, is that no one wants their home to simply look "in" or "fashionable" or "trendy."

 People are becoming far less concerned with their homes looking rich and up-to-date, and more with it being unique and reflective of their owners.

 Instead of homes being a front that is there to tell visitors that the owner is "just like everyone else," they're designed to be an extension of the owners personality, and show visitors "just who they are."
 It's not as if humanity is getting any less vain or self-conscious, it has simple become popular to be different.
 Difference is becoming celebrated, rather than scorned, and people have begun to adopt this concept in their homes.